noiseprotocol/noise_spec/noise.md

    "X25519" in [@rfc7748]).
 Invalid public key values will produce an output of all zeros.

-     Alternatively, implementations are allowed to detect inputs that would produce an all-zeros output and signal an error instead.
+     Alternatively, implementations are allowed to detect inputs that produce an all-zeros output and signal an error instead.
 This behavior is discouraged because it adds complexity and implementation variance, and does not improve security.
 This behavior is allowed because it might